ucsc-cse-140/assignments/p4/README.md

 ### Restrictions

+The use of qualified imports is not allowed.
+If you submit a file with qualified imports, the autograder will heavily penalize your score.

 You are free to design any agent you want.
 However, you will need to respect the provided APIs if you want to participate in the tournaments.
 Agents which compute during the opponent's turn will be disqualified.